 - 4 Natural Treatments

 - 6 Authors History with Seborrheic Dermatitis in the Ears

 For the most part, seborrheic dermatitis is a considered to be a chronic skin condition that is caused by the Malassezia yeast.

-The Malassezia are lipid-dependent yeast which are present on the skin of basically all humans .
-For most people, these yeasts cause absolutely no issues, but in certain susceptible individuals, they are believed to trigger various skin symptoms collectively known as seborrheic dermatitis [2, 3].
+The Malassezia are lipid-dependent yeast which are present on the skin of almost all humans .
+For most people, these yeasts cause absolutely no issues, but in certain susceptible individuals, they are believed to trigger various skin symptoms and conditions; one of which is seborrheic dermatitis [2, 3].

 - Increased malassezia -> irritant by-products -> skin barrier damage -> irritation & symptoms